kittrellbj/codeBetter/README.md

 # codeBetter

 Use granted under the CC-4.0-BY [LICENSE](LICENSE.md).
-The "codeBetter logo" above is copyrighted and not included as part of the licensed content.
+The "codeBetter logo" below is copyrighted and not included as part of the licensed content.

 ## List of Files